top of page

 Iron oxen onslaught

-Newly-spirited sea-myth hordes
+Newly spirited sea-myth hordes

 Terrible pterodactyl trespass

-Beirut to Detroit flash-voyage would turn the page away from all that
+Would turn the page away from all that

-Mothers and fathers in airport lines, panicked and dragged
+Mothers and fathers in airport lines

-Counted desperations, hastily tied and packed
+Hastily tied and packed

-Airport policeman shouting hysterics, unaware of his own torn or lost visor strap
+Unaware of his own torn or lost visor strap

-Conducting trails of people, evacuated from exploded lands.
+Conducting trails of people

-Aluminum gaps just wide enough for a small boy to swing under and vanish in a flash
+Gaps just wide enough for a small boy

 Sneak and run back

-To a grandmother's white rosebush and sage garden
+To a grandmother's white rose and sage garden

-Global supernovel posited us into a shaft of hurt delirium
+Into a shaft of hurt delirium

-Begin again, in a refuge cedar basement with eight beds
+In a refuge cedar basement with eight beds

 Uncles and aunts and cousins and found kin

-One large kettle to feed a village tribe, transplanted to drift
+One large kettle to feed

-To this day undying, searching for our unspoken breath
+Searching for our unspoken breath

-Hovering in sunbeams, destined to refract.
+Hovering in sunbeams, destined to refract

 ••